Geodesic Models with Convexity Shape Prior: Numerical Solutions

+It obeys the eikonal equation $\kH(\nabla \cU(\fx) ) = \frac 1 2 \psi(\fx)^2$ on $\tilde \bM \sm \{\fp_0\}$, with $\cU(\fp_0) = 0$ and with outflow boundary conditions on $\partial \tilde \bM$.
+Here $\kH$ is the Hamiltonian corresponding to one of the convexity-constrained geodesic models, see Section~\ref{sec_ConvexityTheorem}.
 A numerical solution $u : \bM_h \to \bR$ to the discretized eikonal equation \eqref{eq_SchemeMax} is computed, using one of the solvers described in the next subsection.
-Once $u$ is known, a globally optimal path from $\fp_0$ to $\fp_1$ can be extracted by backtracking as defined in Eq.~\eqref{eq_GeoODE}, based on the expression \eqref{eq_SchemeMaxV} of the geodesic flow.
+Once $u$ is known, a globally optimal path from $\fp_0$ to $\fp_1$ can be extracted by backtracking as defined in Eq.~\eqref{eq_GeoODE}, based on the expression~\eqref{eq_SchemeMaxV} of the geodesic flow.